fitabigail/irishbodybuilding/README.md

       1. Be Visually appealing,
       2. Easy to navigate and understand,
-      3. I wanted the sources of informations to be reliable, clear,
+      3. I wanted the sources of informations to be reliable,and clear.

     + Result
       As a user I was able to